creek-service/aggregate-template/docs/_docs/3 - Structure/01 - service.md

 defines several Docker related tasks.
 Combined, these controls how the Docker image for the service is built and published.

-**ProTip:** Images built on developer machines that have the [AttachMe][attachMe] plugin installed, will be built with the AttachMe agent in the `/opt/creek/agent` to enable Docker container debugging.
-Images built on CI build servers, which should be used for Production releases, will not have the agent installed.
-{: .notice--info}

 ## Include directory

 The `include` directory defines the `run.sh` script referenced by the services `Dockerfile`, and other configuration,